rasviitanen/rustysignal/README.md

 This signaling server supplies the ability to set usernames on the network, and users have the ability to send messages to a specific peer, or broadcast messages to everyone on the network.

 ## Starting the server
 Start the server by running `cargo run`, this will automatically listen to `127.0.0.1:3012`.
-It is also possible specify which address to listen to by providing an argument: `cargo run 127.0.0.1:3015`.
+It is also possible to specify which address to listen to by providing an argument: `cargo run 127.0.0.1:3015`.
-443

 ## Connecting to the network as a peer
 When connecting to the network, i.e. Websocket, one should provide a username as a simple argument.